 Grooming is a process of getting someone ready to do whatever is asked of them by their abuser.
 It means working to build an emotional connection, complete trust and reliance, often isolating the victim completely from their support network – friends, family etc.

-Once a person has been groomed they can then be led into a number of situations they may not otherwise enter – such as sexual exploitation, extremism or financial exploitation.
+Once a person has been groomed they can then be led into a number of situations they may not otherwise enter – such as sexual exploitation, criminal exploitation, extremism or financial exploitation.

 IF someone is being groomed it won’t feel scary and wrong it will feel exciting and special.
 Grooming is a process of building trust so that a person will often feel loved and understood.
 They will think they have control, that they are getting what they want and that they have changed or grown up to fit in with new friends.

 Generally they will feel happy and confident throughout this period, looking forward to new opportunities and potentially, experiencing new things (such as parties, drinking and drugs) for the first time and not realising they are in any danger.